red-hat-storage/ocs-ci/docs/code_review.md

     whole PR.
 * If the pull request introduces a workaround, the reviewer should check that rules noted in [Tracking of workarounds](./workarounds.md) page are followed.
-Person merging a workaround is responsible of checking that all information related to the workaround is correct.
+The person merging a workaround is responsible for checking that all information related to the workaround is correct.